elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-are-elective-modules-important-and-how-can-they-broaden-a-students-knowledge-base.md

 url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-broaden-a-students-knowledge-base
 score: -1.0
 related_article1:
-    id: 160584
+    id: 160135
     title: >-
-        How can students identify their learning style and leverage their strengths to improve academic performance?
+        How do digital and traditional note-making methods compare, and what are the advantages of each?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
+    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-the-advantages-of-each
 related_article2:
-    id: 160472
+    id: 160144
     title: >-
-        How can students effectively navigate university systems and utilize available resources?
+        What are the different learning styles, and how can students adapt their study techniques to suit their style?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
+    url: /learn/education-studies/questions/what-are-the-different-learning-styles-and-how-can-students-adapt-their-study-techniques-to-suit-their-style
 related_article3:
-    id: 160148
+    id: 159964
     title: >-
-        What should students consider when selecting courses to align with their career goals and balance their workload?
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article4:
-    id: 160321
+    id: 160148
     title: >-
-        How can setting reading goals and reflecting on content enhance reading strategies?
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-strategies
+    url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article5:
-    id: 160569
+    id: 159964
     title: >-
-        What is metacognition, and why is it important for learning?
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-learning
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 ---

 &nbsp;